African Man Shot Dead for Breaking Virus Curfew

 Spain also registered 932 new deaths, 18 less than its daily record of 950 the day before.

-BERLIN — German Chancellor Angela Merkel is returning to work at the chancellery after two weeks in quarantine at home due to an encounter with a doctor who tested positive for the new coronavirus.
+German Chancellor Angela Merkel is returning to work at the chancellery after two weeks in quarantine at home due to an encounter with a doctor who tested positive for the new coronavirus.

 Merkel’s spokesman Steffen Seibert said that Merkel was returning to her office on Friday after the recommended 14-day precautionary quarantine.
 He said, “Thankfully, the chancellor tested negative for the coronavirus several times.”